Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 5. WhatsApp

 WhatsApp uses Voice over IP technology to enable users to make calls over an internet connection as opposed to traditional cellular networks.
-All users need is a mobile device connected to a WiFi network to make free WhatsApp calls.
+All users need is a mobile device connected to the internet to make free WhatsApp calls.

-WiFi calling boasts many excellent features.
+Wi-Fi calling boasts many excellent features.
 It facilitates communication from anywhere, regardless of traditional mobile network restrictions.
 Take the RingCentral app as an example.
-The service lets mobile phone users take their work anywhere with integrated HD voice, fax, text, conferencing, and online meetings.
+The service lets cell phone users take their work anywhere with integrated HD voice, fax, text, conferencing, and online meetings.

 • Don’t have to rely on a landline or cellular connection